 Wi-Fi scanning on the other hand detects nearby access points, and the RSSI (relative signal strength) seen.
 The device does not need to connect to the WiFi network it is like when you can view a list of nearby Wi-Fi networks on your phone.
 Using the signal strength values the server can get an idea of how far it is from a bunch of access points, and try and triangulate a location.
 So this method of geolocation is great for when we're indoors and GPS won't work.
 However, it is a bit less accurate, and also won't work if we can't see any Wi-Fi signals (i.e. out of town in a rural area)

 30-100m for both GNSS and Wi-Fi, however, GNSS will typically be more accurate more of the time. (i.e most fixes are near the 30m mark).
 This is important to consider.
 Often we may choose to 'fail' a fix if it is not accurate enough for our needs.
 This is a bit easier to do on our traditional GPS devices, as the module reports a position accuracy estimate, and we can ignore the fix if it's too inaccurate.
 For the Edge, the server must do this.

 The current default parameters are shown below.

 In general, they can be left on defaults.
 Do not adjust unless you know what you are doing.

-They are made available to support more complex or unusual requirements.
-Or if certain environmental fixes mean we are seeing inconsistent results.
 The already exceptional battery life of the device can be improved slightly with parameter tweaks, but this is typically a marginal improvement.

 Selects which technology to use when performing scans.
 Either: